-10 -30 mA Protection against "indirect contact" (personal fire protection) for stationary and mo- 10 -30 IIIA bile equipment, as well as for "direct contact".
-E0.
-200 A Protection against "indirect contact" (personal fire protection) for stationary equip- 50 -300 mA ment
+10 -30 m Protection against "indirect contact" (personal fire protection) for stationary 10 -30 1112 and mobile equipment, as well as for "direct contact".
+50 -300 mA Protection against "indirect contact" (personal fire protection) for stationary equipment

 Recommendation: In order to protect against direct contact (with motor cables shorter than 5 m) we recommend that each servo amplifier be protected individually using a 30mA residual-current circuit-breaker which is sensitive to all currents.